Enhancement of superconductivity outside an Abrikosov vortex core in a tightly bound Cooper pair superconductor: Conclusions

 Our second example is that of dyons - hypothetical particles carrying both magnetic and electric charges \cite{Schwinger}.
 Since quantized magnetic flux of the Abrikosov vortex is essentially the magnetic charge, there certainly is a similarity with the problem studied in our work.
 One of the central differences however is that magnetic and electric fields in a dyon are unscreened.

 We hope experimental efforts will be undertaken to determine the detailed structure of individual Abrikosov flux lines and compare with our predictions.
 The most promising experimental technique appears to be the scanning tunneling microscopy (STM) \cite{STM1,STM2}.
 What is measured is the local density of states (LDOS) at different energies, which reflects the suppression of the superconducting gap (i.e. the density of superconductive electrons) as the vortex axis is approached.
 STM's atomic scale spatial resolution makes is optimally suited to carry out detailed measurements of the profile of the density of superconductive electrons.
 Having determined the superconductive density, the profiles of the electric and magnetic fields can be inferred from the Poisson equation (\ref{Poisson_dimensionless}) and Amp\`ere law (\ref{Ampere_dimensionless}), respectively.

-Suitable materials include both conventional superconductors such as $NbSe_{2}$, $Pb$ and copper-based superconductors of the Bismuth Strontium Calcium Copper oxide family.
+Suitable materials include both conventional superconductors like \textrm{NbSe}$_{2}$, \textrm{Pb}, and copper-based superconductors belonging to the Bismuth Strontium Calcium Copper oxide family.
+For instance, since \textrm{NbSe}$_{2}$ is a good conductor, electrostatic screening is exceptionally strong and occurs over a very short distance, approximately $\delta \simeq 0.1~nm$.
+Analysis and images of the original observations \cite{STM1} are consistent with a coherence length $\xi \simeq 10~nm$.
+Consequently, the dimensionless Debye screening length $\gamma = \delta/\xi$ (\ref{Poisson_dimensionless}) is of the order $0.01$.
+Our theory then predicts that the density of superconductive electrons outside the vortex core is about $10\%$ higher than its bulk counterpart.

 Existence of the electric field profile that accompanies the Abrikosov flux line opens up a possibility to control vortex motion with an electric field.
 Incidentally, an ability to control movement of charged dislocations by an electric field was demonstrated recently \cite{Dance}.